Skip to Main Content

 Eventually, you should narrow down your research and only use sources which are relevant for your essay plan

-• Take control of the literature, and do not let the literature control you!
+• Take control of the literature.
+Don't let the literature control you!

-• Don't try to fit into your assignment all the literature you find!
+• Don't try to fit all the literature you find into your essay!

 Where to Look for Sources